 The Company considers expected prepayments and default rates and estimates the amount and timing of undiscounted expected principal, interest and other cash flows for consumer loans receivable held for investment to determine the expected cash flows on securitized financings and the contractual payments.
-The amount of contractual principal and contractual interest payments due on the securitized financings in excess of all cash flows expected as of the Palm Harbor Acquisition Date cannot be accreted into interest expense (the non-accretable difference).
+The amount of contractual principal and contractual interest payments due on the securitized financings in excess of all cash flows expected as of the Palm Harbor acquisition on April 23, 2011 cannot be accreted into interest expense (the non-accretable difference).
 The remaining amount is accreted into interest expense over the remaining life of the obligation (referred to as accretable yield).
+For additional information, see Note 5 to the Consolidated Financial Statements.

 Redeemable Noncontrolling Interest.
-Since the Fleetwood Acquisition Date, financial information for the Fleetwood operations has been included in the Consolidated Financial Statements and the related Notes in accordance with the provisions of FASB ASC 810, Consolidation ("ASC 810").
-Management determined that, under GAAP, although Fleetwood was only 50 percent owned by the Company, Cavco had a controlling interest and was required to fully consolidate the results of Fleetwood.
+Since acquiring Fleetwood, financial information for the Fleetwood operations has been included in the Consolidated Financial Statements and the related Notes in accordance with the provisions of FASB ASC 810, Consolidation ("ASC 810").
+Management determined that, although Fleetwood was only 50 percent owned by the Company, Cavco had a controlling interest and was required to fully consolidate the results of Fleetwood.
 The primary factors that contributed to this determination were Cavco's management and board control of Fleetwood, wherein members of Cavco's management held all of the seats on the Board of Directors of Fleetwood.
 In addition, as part of a management services agreement among Cavco, Fleetwood and Third Avenue, Cavco provided all executive-level management services to Fleetwood including, among other things, general management oversight, marketing and customer relations, accounting and cash management.
-Third Avenue's financial interest in Fleetwood was considered a "redeemable noncontrolling interest," as determined by GAAP, and was designated as such in the Consolidated Financial Statements (see Notes 1 and 19 to the Consolidated Financial Statements).
+Third Avenue's financial interest in Fleetwood was considered a "redeemable noncontrolling interest" and was designated as such in the Consolidated Financial Statements (see Notes 1 and 19 to the Consolidated Financial Statements).

-On July 22, 2013, Cavco purchased all noncontrolling interests in Fleetwood pursuant to a Stock Purchase Agreement (see Note 20 to the Consolidated Financial Statements).
+On July 22, 2013, Cavco purchased all noncontrolling interests in Fleetwood pursuant to a Stock Purchase Agreement with Third Avenue (the "Stock Purchase Agreement") (see Note 20 to the Consolidated Financial Statements).
 As a result of the transaction, Cavco owns 100 percent of Fleetwood and its holdings, including Fleetwood Homes, Palm Harbor Homes, CountryPlace and Standard Casualty.
 The transaction eliminated the need for noncontrolling interest accounting.